Vehicles

 • Returning mileage / hours — type the new reading.
 The iPad calculates the distance or hours travelled and stores it against the booking.

 Tap Confirm check-in and the vehicle's status flips back to green Available.
-The completed booking — check-out details, agreement, fuel in/out, mileage in/out, photos, notes — is now stored in the vehicle's history.
+The completed booking — check-out details, agreement, fuel in/out, and mileage in/out — is now stored in the vehicle's history.

 Vehicle history

 Every booking ever created against a vehicle is kept in the admin panel under Vehicles → click the vehicle → History.
-You can see who drove it, when, for how long, the fuel and mileage on each leg, the agreements they accepted, and any photos or damage reports.
+You can see who drove it, when, for how long, the fuel and mileage on each leg, and the agreements they accepted.

 This is genuinely useful for a few reasons: